CarlosOlivaAznar/Aerofleet_Tycoon/README.md

 Categoria 1 -> a380, b747
 Categoria 2 -> a350, b777
 Categoria 3 -> a320, b737
-Categoria 4 -> embraers y borbardiers
+Categoria 4 -> embraers y borbardiers y a319

+0.005 restar demanda en rutas similares?